BabushkaBoi1/PerunCSharpProfiler/README.md

 This is repository of Perun module for profiling C#/.NET programs.

-Project SharedPerunProfiler is the main source of implementation, other two projects are for builds on Windows and Linux.
-Linux build is not working because of dependencies on nakedcallbacks.asm.
-Whole project is made in Visual studio 2022 Enterprsie.

 ## Requirements
 - Installed .NET Core 1.0 or later
 - Installed Visual Studio 2022